yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ### **Task 3: Get data from SQL Server**

-In this task you will create queries based on SQL Server tables.
+In this task, you will create queries based on SQL Server tables.

 1. On the **Home** ribbon tab, from inside the **Data** group, click **SQL Server**.